nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

 # Helper functions

 Next we want to write a quick helper function, `corrTableColors()`.
 This function allows us to set rules on when to apply colors to the `correlation` table values which we'll create below.

-Note that you can change the threshold values to better meet your needs if required.
-For example, we are highlighting any correlation values greater or less than `0.7`, but these can easily be altered for your project data.
+Note that the threshold values in the function can be altered to meet your needs as required.
+For example, we are highlighting any correlation values greater or less than 0.7, but these can easily be altered for your project data.

 ```python
 def corrTableColors(value):